 - Sale of Main Home Worksheet

-These provisions help military members manage their finances more effectively when they need to relocate due to service requirements
+These provisions enable military members to manage their finances more effectively when relocating due to service requirements.